What Are Executive Functions?

 What Do Executive Functions Have To Do With ADHD?

 ADHD is a neurobiological disorder of the brain which includes weakness in executive functioning.
+Neurobiological means that part of the cause of ADHD is genetic or biological.
+Therefore, it is something that affects the individual’s brain, whether structurally or chemically.
+These biological functions are connected to executive functions.
 By knowing which executive functions need improvement, the person with ADHD can identify the skills and strategies to be successful.

 Executive Functions and Treatment

 ADHD involves deficits in the major executive functions, which are shown in the model above.
 These deficits are due to delays in the development of mental abilities.